 Stuart is very interested in writing and particularly collaborative working as a way of creating community – whether that’s a community of readers, or a collaborative community of artists that work towards the same goal.
 Recently he has been experimenting with collaborative performances of various kinds.
 You can listen on YouTube here: ORE with KK Null.

 Stuart’s first book, Verucca Music, published in 2011, is part memoir, part novel, part prose poem – ‘an absurdist comedy of the very blackest kind, informed by a love of James Joyce, Samuel Beckett, Peter Cook and The Goon Show.’

 Some of his poems have been published on the Year Zero Writers website.
-Together with Lucy Newlyn, he is a founder member of the Hall Writers’ Forum, which was launched in Oxford on February 9th 2013.
-As well as contributing actively to the forum, and regularly attends our writing events.
+Together with Lucy Newlyn, he is a founder member of the Hall Writers’ Forum, which was launched in Oxford on 9 February 2013.
+As well as contributing actively to the Forum, he regularly attends our writing events.

 “As a society at large we seem to have lost the will to celebrate creative difference.
 You don’t ignite the creative spirit by force-feeding a young mind with standardised garbage in management-consultancy-speak – you just weigh it down with mediocrity until its only ambition is to audition for instant obscurity on the X-Factor.
 Brave new world, indeed.
 Education should and must be a time of exploration, not the cold, hard, miserable facts of Gradgrind and Gove.”